JanHalozan/JanHalozan.github.io/about.md

 ## OK who I really really am?

 I'm a software engineer based in Slovenia.
 Passionate about artificial intelligence, neural networks, iOS, Swift, design, hardware, computer science in all of its glory and technology in general.
+If you'd like to know more about what I do make sure to check out [Work](/work/) and my [Portfolio](/portfolio/).

 ## What do I do?

 I make high quality iOS apps.
 The ones that make people's eyes pop out.
 And that's no joke.
 I also hack every now and then and the results range from hardware contraptions (like gimbals, drones, ...) to software things such as...
 You know what?
 Just take a look around my page to see what I do.

-## Work

-I'm currently the lead iOS developer at [Databox](https://databox.com).
-We're building the best mobile-first business analytics platform on the planet.

 ## Other interests